littleraskol/Government-Variety-Pack/lrsk-gov-var/README.md

 5. Changes

+v1.6.9 (01-??-21) - More Origins, Colonial Chartering Civic
+-Added three new origins: Uplift, Sublight Empire, and Sublight Commonwealth.
+-Uplift lets you play as the subject of an uplift/enlightenment action, starting as a special vassal of an advanced start empire that raised you to the stars.
+You have the option to select special species traits or an empire bonus.
+-Sublight Empire starts you with three special tributary vassals of your starting species bound to you by your monopoly on the secret of hyperdrive.
+(Note: This is mostly represented by an opinion modifier, the vassals can absolutely use hyperlanes.)
+-Sublight Commonwealth is similar to the above but less... imperialistic.
+The vassals aren't tributaries but do provide prestige and they have fewer limitations.
+-New megacorp civic Colonial Chartering: +15% research and mining station output, special vassal interactions (ht to Garlic Pudding for inspiration) - intended to replicate the European "colonial companies" of the Early Modern Era.
+-Added new government type "Colonial Charter Board" based on the above civic.
+-Civic Direct Revelation now has options to ignore Wild Cult popups.

 v1.6.8.1 (01-08-21) - New features and fixes
 -Added option for media corp favor events: corp can bail out with no effect if desired.
 -Fix: Incorrectly marked Braz/Port localization as French.